 UVM Scholarship Program

 Utility Arborist Association (UAA) in cooperation with Pacific Gas and Electric (PG&E) is proud to offer full-tuition scholarships for the Utility Vegetation Management Certificate Program.
 These scholarships, which cover tuition for all 6 UVM courses, are available to residents of California and its bordering states.
-To apply for a scholarship visit the UAA Scholarship Page.
+To learn more about

 Questions regarding the scholarship and eligibility can be directed to email@example.com.

-These courses uses readings from this Book List that will need to be purchased in advance of starting the first course.
+These courses uses readings from this Book List that will need to be purchased in advance of starting each course.